Mulperi/angular-handbook/README.md

 # Observable

 - RxJS - A JavaScript library for reactive programming using observables
-- Observable - A way to communicate between two parties: publisher ja subscriber
+- Observable - A way to communicate between two parties: publisher and subscriber
 - Asynchronous, temporary or never ending stream which can emit many values over time
 - Operators - tools to modify the stream like combine or concatenate several data streams for example
 - In Angular, HTTP-requests return an observable that can be subscribed and only then is the request actually made